PKU-MARL/DexterousHands/README.md

 |ShadowHandCatch TwoCatchUnderarm| These environments involve coordination between the two hands so as to throw the two objects between hands (i.e. swapping them). | <img src="assets/image_folder/sendpix0.gif" align="middle" width="1000"/>    |

-For more details about these environments please refer to [here](./docs/environments.md)

 ### Training